 - Is the conversion tracking code in place?

-- The quality ratings of the ads referring to a particular
+- The quality ratings of the ads referring to a particular landing page

 Your audit is finished: you have gathered the information necessary to know the status of your account, its strengths, its weaknesses… And above all, you have identified avenues for optimizing your account and its performance and that is how to audit your google ads campaign